atet/learn/git/README.md

 ### 4. Setup Connection

-* After cloning your repos, you must set up your Git GUI and GitHub website account to securely communicate with each other.
+* After cloning your repository, you must set up your Git GUI and GitHub website account to securely communicate with each other.

 #### Setup GitHub Account Credentials in Git GUI
 * Go to Edit → Options...
-* On the left-hand side, under "TEST Repository", enter your GitHub website Username and Email Address associated with your account.
+* On the left-hand side, enter your GitHub website Username and Email Address associated with your account.
 * Click "Save".

 [![.img/step04a.png](.img/step04a.png)](#nolink)